The TRUMPETS are collections of edifying and informative essays of a general nature for Bible-believing Christians.

 Peter learned and preached that Biblical Christianity isn’t supposed to be easy.
 That’s not a popular message, and is a big reason most Christians fall by the wayside.

-Trumpet Archive CHARLEY (21 pages)
+Trumpet Archive CHARLIE (21 pages)

 The Sound of the Trumpet: THE TIME IS SHORT